-For all baselines, we initialize the parameters via Xavier initialization and use Adam as the optimizer.
-For all baselines, we perform a grid search to tune the learning rate from $1e-5$ to $1e-3$, the number of neighbors in $\{10, 15, 20, 25, 30\}$, the dropout rate from $0.1$ to $0.3$, the batch size as $200$, early stopping as $5$, node dimension as $172$, and the number of message passing layers as $2$.
-For our model, we set the learning rate as $1e-4$, the number of neighbors as $20$, the dropout rate to $0.1$, and the number of layers as $5$.
-In addition, we set the attention heads to $2$ for attention-based methods, and the transformer layers to $1$ for transformer-based models.
+For all baselines, we used Xavier initialization to initialize the parameters and Adam as the optimizer.
+We perform a grid search to tune the hyperparameters, including the learning rate from $1e-5$ to $1e-3$, the number of neighbors in $\{10, 15, 20, 25, 30\}$, the dropout rate from $0.1$ to $0.3$, the batch size as $200$, early stopping as $5$, node dimension as $172$, and the number of message passing layers as $2$.
+For our proposed model, we set the learning rate to $1e-4$, the number of neighbors to $20$, the dropout rate to $0.1$, and the number of layers to $5$.
+In addition, we set the number of attention heads to $2$ for attention-based methods, and the transformer layers to $1$ for transformer-based models.
 For the decoders, we use the $ReLU(\cdot) = max(\cdot, 0)$ as the activation of the first layer and the sigmoid $\sigma(\cdot)$ for the last layer to predict probabilities.
 For TGN and APAN, we follow the hyper-parameters reported in the original paper \cite{rossi2020temporal,wang2021apan}.